 In chess, the king, queen, bishop, and pawn are the only pieces that can move diagonally.
 The rook and knight can’t move diagonally because a rook moves in a straight line while the knight moves in an L-shape.

-Further in this article, I’m going to explain how each chess pieces move, which chess pieces can move diagonally and which can’t along with the necessary rules you must remember.
-I can promise you that after reading this article your all doubts will be cleared so keep reading till the end.
+Further in this article, I’m going to explain how each chess pieces move, which chess pieces can move diagonally, and everything that you need to know.
+After reading this article your all doubts will be cleared so keep reading till the end.

 How the king moves diagonally?